This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 In Maryland, filing a cerebral palsy lawsuit is governed by state laws in most cases.
 The process includes several steps and can get confusing without legal expertise.
-Whether you need to file for medical malpractice or you need to understand the process of filing a complaint about discrimination, a Maryland cerebral palsy lawyer is your best guide and advocate.
+Whether you need to file for medical malpractice or understand the process of filing a discrimination complaint, a Maryland cerebral palsy lawyer is your best guide and advocate.